abelozer/cisco-hints/ios-xr/rpl.md

   route-policy RP-SET-LP(300) in
 ```

-I little bit more complicated example with using prefix-sets.
+A little bit more complicated example with using prefix-sets.

 ```cisco
 prefix-set PS-CUSTOMER-A